Tuesday, June 25, 2013

 "AT WORTH.
 First of all, let's point out the charming purse flasks in their black leather case: all designated as a Christmas present.
 They exist for the best perfumes of Worth, in particular "Dans la Nuit" and "Je Reviens."

-This appears to be a wartime flacon, c1940s, photo by ebay seller lightofthemoon
+This appears to be a wartime flacon, either that or a fake, c1940s, photo by ebay seller lightofthemoon

 Fate of the Fragrance: